TheIdentitySelector/thiss-js/demo-site/design-updates-2026-08.md

   (Shibboleth's SessionInitiator accepts a direct entityID, no SAMLDS round trip needed). `https://${SP2_HOST}/discovery/` is added to SP2's `discovery_responses` in metadata.json so the DS return-URL check passes.
+- **Embedded DS chrome.** The DS page grows a generic `embedded=true` query parameter (src/ds/index.js + `body.embedded` in src/assets/ds.scss) that
+  hides its own header and footer, leaving only the functional box — the embedding page supplies the chrome.
+The SP2 discovery page passes it in the iframe URL.
+This is a thiss-js product change, not demo-site-only: the demo's thiss container rebuilds from this repo and picks it up.
+- **Recommended-for-you image.** The sidebar card's `img/recommended.jpg` showed an unrelated stock photo; replaced with a Saturn's-rings image supplied by Enrique (converted from a 1254² PNG to a 700×400 center-crop JPEG matching the card's 350×200 render).
 - **DEFAULT_CONTEXT plumbing.** The thiss container's `DEFAULT_CONTEXT`
   (previously the Dockerfile default `local`, unset in compose) is now set explicitly in docker-compose.yml and exported to the templates via